Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - c.
 Uniform distribution
   - d.
 Poisson distribution

+Poisson is events over time so it’s def not that one.
+Binomial is boolean.
+Uniform is 1 straight line.
+Therefore, we say this is gamma like.

 ---

 ### **36. True or False.
 Based on the shape of the distribution, we would expect the median to be larger than the mean.**